 - Not a welcome app, but a welcome page within the team workspace app

 - The Welcome Page Creator app is deliberately focused on creating welcome pages, and is not intended as a place to start a Splunk experience.
-The Welcome Page Creator’s panels are shared globally so your end users can continue to work within their workspace (app).
-For more about setting up up an app as a team workspace, see In depth: Apps as team workspaces for the Splunk CoE.
+The Welcome Page Creator's panels are shared globally so your end users can continue to work within their workspace (app).
+For more about setting up up an app as a team workspace, see Workspace best practices.

 - Reuse content with prebuilt panels and cloning knowledge objects

 - Prebuilt panels enable you to share content across dashboards.
 The Welcome Page Creator comes with many prebuilt panels.
 You can make your own prebuilt panels to create welcome pages for different teams.
 For more about using prebuilt panels, see Add prebuilt panels to a dashboard in the Splunk Enterprise Dashboards and Visualizations manual.

 - Cloning knowledge objects is another way to share content with different teams and audiences.
 For more about cloning knowledge objects, see Moving or cloning a knowledge object in the Splunk Enterprise Knowledge Manager Manual.

 Guidelines for creating a welcome page from scratch

 Here are the high-level steps to create a welcome page from scratch.
 As an alternative, you can use the instructions on the Welcome Page Creator's Splunkbase page to accelerate this process.

 - 1. Identify a role or group that is the target audience for the welcome page